 editor's review

-PNC personal loans have low APRs, ranging from 9.24% to 19.44%, based on applicants’ creditworthiness.
+PNC personal loans have low APRs, ranging from 8.14% - 24.99%, based on applicants’ creditworthiness.
 While you might be able to find a lower minimum rate from other lenders, PNC’s maximum is one of the lowest around.
 That means even people who just barely qualify for a loan will still get a good rate.
-Plus, PNC further minimizes costs because they don’t charge an origination fee.
-PNC offers up to $20,000 in funding, with up to 60 months to pay the loan off.
+Plus, PNC further minimizes costs because the origination fee is None.
+PNC offers $1,000 - $35,000 in funding, with 6 - 60 months to pay the loan off.

 There are a few drawbacks to PNC personal loans, such as the fact that rates vary heavily by ZIP code.
 PNC isn’t as transparent as they could be about approval requirements, either.
 However, the benefits definitely outweigh the shortcomings.